We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 No. You must shop at WIC-authorized retailers with your eWIC card and buy WIC-approved items for your package.
 Use NYS materials and WIC2Go (if available to you) to find stores and check your balance.

 Timing depends on appointment availability, whether your documents are complete, and local office workload.
-Starting with Wanda or calling 1-800-522-5006 is the fastest way to get scheduled; ask the agency what to expect.
+Starting with Wanda or calling 1-800-522-5006 is usually the fastest way to get scheduled; ask the agency what to expect.

 No. WIC is for eligible pregnant and postpartum people, breastfeeding parents, and young children under income or categorical rules—many working families qualify.
 Use the income guidelines and eligibility page or ask WIC staff.